icyyuu/inventory-management-system/README.md

 This project is **free to use** for educational and personal purposes.
 You may copy, modify, and share it as long as proper credit is given.
-© 2025 Soyoon Ho — All rights reserved.
+© 2025 Samantha Fernandez — All rights reserved.